Written by Mary Stearns-Montgomery

 Monday, 13 January 2014 09:29

 In Loriann Hoff Oberlin’s “Surviving Separation and Divorce,” Oberlin shares her story of taking back her life after divorce and the journey she had to go through from rebuilding her self-esteem, developing an active social life, to dealing with lawyers and the court system.

-It goes without saying that dealing with the legal system with no experience can be complicated and costly.
+Unless you have experience dealing with the legal system, you may find the process to be very complicated and costly.
 At Stearns-Montgomery & Proctor, we serve as your advocates, walking you through every step of the Georgia divorce process and helping you understand your options and potential outcomes of your divorce case.

 In Oberlin’s book, she outlines her top legal mistakes made in divorce, and in this entry, we’d like to share with you five common legal mistakes.

 Crucial Mistakes That Can Be Made During Divorce

 1. Allowing your emotions to get the best of you.
 Don’t let your emotions take control of your divorce.
 Be proactive rather than reactive during your divorce.
 You will risk sabotaging your case if you are too anxious, jump to conclusions, or don’t think things through during divorce proceedings.

 2. Forgetting details, documents, and facts.
 This goes back to a past entry from our Associate Attorney, Jenni Brown.
 In a divorce case, preparing a timeline is crucial for both you and your attorney.
 A timeline provides evidence and reliable documentation of every detail and fact.
 This will help your case rather than hinder it.